-702.50a Convoke is a static ability that functions while the spell with convoke is on the stack.
+- 702.51a Convoke is a static ability that functions while the spell with convoke is on the stack.
 "Convoke" means "For each colored mana in this spell's total cost, you may tap an untapped creature of that color you control rather than pay that mana.
-For each generic mana in this spell's total cost, you may tap an untapped creature you control rather than pay that mana."

-702.50b The convoke ability isn't an additional or alternative cost and applies only after the total cost of the spell with convoke is determined.
+For each generic mana in this spell's total cost, you may tap an untapped creature you control rather than pay that mana." - 702.51b The convoke ability isn't an additional or alternative cost and applies only after the total cost of the spell with convoke is determined.

-Example: Heartless Summoning says, in part, "Creature spells you cast cost {2} less to cast."
-You control Heartless Summoning and cast Siege Wurm, a spell with convoke that costs {5}{G}.
-The total cost to cast Siege Wurm is {3}{G}.
+Example: Heartless Summoning says, in part, "Creature spells you cast cost $\{2\}$ less to cast."
+You control Heartless Summoning and cast Siege Wurm, a spell with convoke that costs $\{5\}\{G\}\{G\}$.
+The total cost to cast Siege Wurm is $\{3\}\{G\}\{G\}$.
 After activating mana abilities, you pay that total cost.
 You may tap up to two green creatures and up to three other creatures to pay that cost, and the remainder is paid with mana.

-- 702.50c A creature tapped to pay for mana in a spell's total cost this way is said to have "convoked" that spell. - 702.50d Multiple instances of convoke on the same spell are redundant.
+- 702.51c A creature tapped to pay for mana in a spell's total cost this way is said to have "convoked" that spell. - 702.51d Multiple instances of convoke on the same spell are redundant.

-702.51.
+702.52.
 Dredge

-- 702.51a Dredge is a static ability that functions only while the card with dredge is in a player's graveyard.
-"Dredge N" means "As long as you have at least N cards in your library, if you would draw a card, you may instead mill N cards and return this card from your graveyard to your hand." - 702.51b A player with fewer cards in their library than the number required by a dredge ability can't mill any of them this way.
+- 702.52a Dredge is a static ability that functions only while the card with dredge is in a player's graveyard.
+"Dredge N" means "As long as you have at least N cards in your library, if you would draw a card, you may instead mill N cards and return this card from your graveyard to your hand." - 702.52b A player with fewer cards in their library than the number required by a dredge ability can't mill any of them this way.

-702.52.
+702.53.
 Transmute

-- 702.52a Transmute is an activated ability that functions only while the card with transmute is in a player's hand.
-"Transmute [cost]" means "[Cost], Discard this card: Search your library for a card with the same converted mana cost as the discarded card, reveal that card, and put it into your hand.
+- 702.53a Transmute is an activated ability that functions only while the card with transmute is in a player's hand.
+"Transmute [cost]" means "[Cost], Discard this card: Search your library for a card with the same mana value as the discarded card, reveal that card, and put it into your hand.
 Then shuffle your library.
-Activate this ability only any time you could cast a sorcery." - 702.52b Although the transmute ability can be activated only if the card is in a player's hand, it continues to exist while the object is on the battlefield and in all other zones.
+Activate only as a sorcery." - 702.53b Although the transmute ability can be activated only if the card is in a player's hand, it continues to exist while the object is on the battlefield and in all other zones.
 Therefore objects with transmute will be affected by effects that depend on objects having one or more activated abilities.

-702.53.
+702.54.
 Bloodthirst

-- 702.53a Bloodthirst is a static ability.
-"Bloodthirst N" means "If an opponent was dealt damage this turn, this permanent enters the battlefield with N+1/+1 counters on it." - 702.53b "Bloodthirst X" is a special form of bloodthirst.
-"Bloodthirst X" means "This permanent enters the battlefield with X + 1/+1 counters on it, where X is the total damage your opponents have been dealt this turn." - 702.53c If an object has multiple instances of bloodthirst, each applies separately.
+- 702.54a Bloodthirst is a static ability.
+"Bloodthirst N" means "If an opponent was dealt damage this turn, this permanent enters the battlefield with N + 1/+1 counters on it." - 702.54b "Bloodthirst X" is a special form of bloodthirst.
+"Bloodthirst X" means "This permanent enters the battlefield with X +1/+1 counters on it, where X is the total damage your opponents have been dealt this turn." - 702.54c If an object has multiple instances of bloodthirst, each applies separately.

-702.54.
+702.55.
 Haunt